 But Kobe is smaller than Kyoto.
 So it is not much different among JR, Hanshin and Hankyu.

-How to choose the lines and trains between Kobe and Kyoto
+How to choose a train service between Kobe and Kyoto

-Only Japan Railway’s Special Rapid Service give you direct transfer.
+Only JR Special Rapid Service offers you a direct train service.
 It is the fastest and maybe faster than even Shinkansen.
-But as I mentioned to you above, JR Kyoto station is not good location for the tourists.
+But as I mentioned to you above, JR Kyoto station is away from most tourist spots.
 On the other hand, Hankyu Railway can take you to Kyoto from Kobe.
-They don’t have any scheduled train on this section.
+Hankyu do not offer any scheduled train on this section.
 But Kawaramachi station is located near Gion and Higashiyama.
-Let’s compare JR and Hankyu.
+JR and Hankyu’s trip time are the following.

-Hankyu is slower, but cheaper.
-And also we need to think about the location in Kyoto.
-If you take JR, you need to take a bus or subway to get Gion.
-You may spend another 15-20 minutes get there from JR Kyoto station.
-So if you want to go to Gion Higashiyama area, Hankyu is better choice.
+Hankyu is slower.
+And you have to think about the location in Kyoto.
+If you stay around JR Kyoto station, JR is the best way.
+But if you stay in other area, such as Gion, you may spend another 15-20 minutes get JR Kyoto station.
+Hankyu may be better choice.
 If you go to Arashiyama in Kyoto, it is same story.
 Hankyu is better as well.